taylordreyer/taylordreyer/README.md

 ## 👋 Hi!
 I'm Taylor, a student at the University of Central Florida! 🏫

-- 💻 Passionate about coding, music, staying active, and learning new skills. 🎧
+- 💻 Passionate about coding, music, living an active lifestyle, and learning new skills. 🎧
 - 🚀 Committed to a path of continuous improvement. 📈
 -  📚 Constantly learning and open to new opportunities. 🔑